jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

 REFACTOR: make it better
 =========================

-There is more I can do with a `list comprehension <https://docs.python.org/3/glossary.html#term-list-comprehension>`_
+There is more I can do with `list comprehensions <https://docs.python.org/3/glossary.html#term-list-comprehension>`_, I can add conditions to the operations performed

 * I add a failing test to ``TestListComprehensions``